 Weighted voting games are one widely-used and wellstudied subclass of yes/no games, in which each voter has a weight, and an alternative is accepted if the total weight of its supporters exceeds a certain threshold.
 The complexity of problems associated with this representation were studied in (Deng & Papadimitriou 1994; Elkind et al. 2007).
-However, this representation is not complete: there are yes/no games that cannot be represented as weighted voting games.
+However, this representation is not complete: there are ves/no games that cannot be represented as weighted voting games.
 A natural generalisation of weighted voting games that is complete in this sense are k-vector weighted voting games.
 A k-vector weighted voting game is an intersection of k different weighted voting games: a coalition wins if it wins in every component game.
-Many real world political decisionmaking bodies can be understood as k-vector weighted voting games, including the European Union (Bilbao et al. 2002), and the US Federal Legislature (Taylor & Zwicker 1999, p.13).
-The dimensionality, k, of a k-vector weighted voting game can be understood as a measure of the inherent complexity of the game.
+Many real world political decision-making bodies can be understood as k-vector weighted voting games (Bilbao et al. 2002; Taylor & Zwicker 1999).
+The dimensionality, k, of a kvector weighted voting game can be understood as a measure of the inherent complexity of the game.
 In this paper, we analyse dimensionality from a complexity-theoretic perspective.
 Specifically, we consider the problems of equivalence, (checking whether two given voting games have the same set of winning coalitions), and minimality (checking whether a given k-vector weighted voting game can be simplified by deleting one of the component games, or, more generally, is equivalent to a k'-vector weighted voting game with k' < k).
 We show that these problems are computationally hard, even if k = 1 or all weights are 0 or 1.
 However, we provide efficient algorithms for these problems for cases where both k is small and the weights are polynomially bounded.
-We also study the notion of monotonicity in voting games.
-Our results imply that monotone voting games are essentially as hard to represent and work with as general voting games.
+We also study monotonicity: our results imply that monotone voting games are essentially as hard to represent and work with as general voting games.